 Sizing Dog Hiking Boots

 Ever put on a pair of shoes that gave you blisters?
 Were they the wrong size?
 You don’t want the same to happen to your dog.
-Every brand of dog hiking boot has its own sizing chart.
+Every brand of dog hiking boots has its own sizing chart.
 However, the measuring process is the same.
 Make sure you take the time to measure your dog’s feet correctly.
 If his feet hurt every time the boots go on, he won’t wear them.

 How to measure your dog’s feet: